Shawn Levy: 1995–2014: Directorial career and 20th Century Fox

 Through the end of the 1990s, Levy worked primarily as a television director of teen dramas, like Nickelodeon's The Secret World of Alex Mack and Animorphs.
 He was the primary director and executive producer (season 3) of the Disney Channel coming-of-age show The Famous Jett Jackson (1998–2002) and its companion film (2001).He made his feature film directorial debut in 1997 with the family films Address Unknown and Just in Time.
 This was followed by the 2002 teen comedy Big Fat Liar, his first theatrical release, and the 2003 rom com Just Married, which made more than $100 million in the box office.
 For the remainder of the decade, Levy worked successfully on big-budget family films, namely directing Cheaper by the Dozen (2003), The Pink Panther (2006), and Night at the Museum franchise (2006–2014)—and produced all of their sequel films.
-The first Night at the Museum film was Levy's most commercially successful project and one of the highest-grossing films of 2006.
+The first Night at the Museum film was Levy's most commercially successful project at the time, and one of the highest-grossing films of 2006.
 During this time he also produced the 2008 films What Happens in Vegas and The Rocker and executive produced The WB dramedy Pepper Dennis (2006).

-Levy directed and produced the 2010 comedy Date Night starring Steve Carrell and Tina Fey.
-The same year, he began directing the sci fi drama Real Steel (2011), starring Hugh Jackman.
+Levy directed and produced the 2010 comedy Date Night starring Steve Carell and Tina Fey.
+The same year, he began directing the sci-fi drama Real Steel (2011), starring Hugh Jackman.
 Executive produced by Steven Spielberg, the film received mixed critical reviews and was nominated for the Academy Award for Best Visual Effects.

 In the mid-2000s, Levy and his company 21 Laps signed a production deal with 20th Century Fox; it was renewed in 2010.
 Following this deal, Levy created a new television company with Marty Adelstein at 20th Century Fox TV to develop comedy series.
 Levy and 21 Laps were with the company until 2020.
 Since 2011, he has been the executive producer of the Tim Allen sitcom Last Man Standing.
 He also executive produced the short-lived ABC sitcoms Cristela (2014–2015) and Imaginary Mary (2017).
 Film projects with FOX include the 2012 Ben Stiller, Vince Vaughn, Jonah Hill comedy The Watch (directed by Akiva Schaffer), Levy's comedy The Internship (2013), Night at the Museum: Secret of the Tomb (2014), Why Him?
 (2016), and The Darkest Minds (2018).
-He produced similar films for Warner Bros.; Levy was initially announced as the director of the film version of Minecraft but has since left the project.

-Outside of 20th Century Fox, Levy worked to expand 21 Laps' range outside of primarily family-friendly comedies; this included producing the A24 drama The Spectacular Now (2013), the ensemble dramedy This Is Where I Leave You (2014), and the Academy Award-winning sci fi film Arrival (2016).
+Outside of 20th Century Fox, Levy worked to expand 21 Laps' range outside of primarily family-friendly comedies; this included producing the A24 drama The Spectacular Now (2013), the ensemble dramedy This Is Where I Leave You (2014), and the Academy Award-winning sci-fi film Arrival (2016).
 For his role in Arrival, Levy was nominated for an Academy Award for Best Picture.